SnowyMouse/chimera/README.md

 **Usage:** `chimera_devmode [true/false]`

 #### Diagonals
 Set the diagonals for moving with an analog stick.
-By default, this is set to 0.75, as Halo's default diagonals make it difficult to move with an analog stick.
 This is because Halo converts it to digital input, as the netcode does not support analog movement.
+A good value is 0.75.

-**Usage:** `chimera_diagonals [true/false]`
+**Usage:** `chimera_diagonals [0-1]`

-#### Enable console
-Enable the console without command line arguments.
-This is on by default.

-**Usage:** `chimera_enable_console [true/false]`

 #### FOV
 Set FOV.
 End with "v" to lock to a vertical FOV, or use "auto" to set to an automatic FOV.
 Using a vertical FOV over a horizontal one helps prevent the game from distorting your field of view when switching aspect ratios.
-On Halo Trial, this feature will be set to "auto" by default.

-**Usage:** `chimera_fov [fov]`
+**Usage:** `chimera_fov [degrees]`

 #### HUD kill feed
 Put the kill feed in the HUD.
 Halo puts it in the chat, normally.
-This feature is on by default.

 **Usage:** `chimera_hud_kill_feed [true/false]`

 #### Language
 Chimera is localized for both English and, thanks to help from the community, Spanish.
-By default, it is English.

 **Usage:** `chimera_language [en/es]`